Basilica and Convent of Nuestra Señora de la Merced

-The Basilica and Convent of Nuestra Señora de la Merced is a Roman Catholic church located in Lima, Peru.
+The Basilica and Priory of Nuestra Señora de la Merced is a Roman Catholic church located in Lima, Peru.
 It was designed in the Baroque style known as Churrigueresque.
 The church was built under the supervision of Friar Miguel de Orenes in 1535.
 The Blessed Virgin Mary of Mercy, the patroness of the Peruvian Armed Forces, is venerated in the Basilica.
 The Mercedarians, who evangelized the region, helped to develop Lima by building many of the churches preserved today.

 Location

 The Basilica and Convent of Nuestra Señora de la Merced is at the intersection of block 6 of Jirón de la Unión (Calle La Merced) and the first block of the Jirón Antonio Miró Quesada (Calle Jesús Nazareno) in the historic center of Lima.